HTTPArchive/almanac.httparchive.org/src/content/en/2022/markup.md

 {{ figure_markup(
   image="html-document-transfer-size.png",
-  caption="Median transfer size of HTML document.", description="Column chart showing the transfer size of the median HTML document is trending upwarsds.
+  caption="Median transfer size of HTML document.", description="Column chart showing the transfer size of the median HTML document is trending upwards.
 In 2019 it was 27 KB on desktop, and 26 KB on mobile, in 2020 it fell slightly to 26 KB and 25 KB respectively, but in 2021 it increased again to 29 KB and 27 KB, and in 2022 it's the largest yet at 31 KB on desktop and 30 KB on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRjXjOczLu9q3mcQ-UFLUOmZgefGNCPVYeEwo4cDxQTymgmD_1D5dbZ728Mz1SkEMZHxQgwcWmLjkgx/pubchart?oid=381017848&format=interactive", sheets_gid="1090657426", sql_file="document_trends.sql",